Table of Contents

 Peeling Of Feet Skin

-Sometimes skin of hands and feet get damaged by working in water for long duration.
+Sometimes skin of hands and feet get damaged by working in water for the long duration.
 For such condition take Eclipta alba.
 Grind it to extract its juice and apply on the affected area.
 This also helps to cure wounds.
 This is not a toxic herb and can be used without any side effects.

 Wounds: Apply leaves juice at affected area.
 Diabetic patients who are suffering from wounds and cuts which is not healing properly can apply Eclipta alba leaves juice on wounds or with help of cotton apply and tie with cloth for quick healing.
-Do it for few days.
+Do it for a few days.